How to Politely & Legally Deny a Rental Application

 At this point, you might still have two or three flawless candidates, or maybe all of them have only a single flaw in their history.

-So what do you do?
-With all else equal, the best practice is to pick the one that submitted their application first.
-Deciding on candidates on a first-come, first-serve basis is a commonly recognized and accepted practice for deciding between qualified applicants.
+It’s best practice is to pick the applicant that submitted their application first.
+Deciding on candidates on a first-come, first-served basis is a commonly recognized and accepted practice for deciding between qualified applicants.

-Let’s say you’ve applied to the property right after the landlord began accepting applications.
-You have a stellar rental history and a good income.
-Later, you find out that your application got rejected and the person who got it applied after you did.
-You never got a rejection letter, or the letter you got didn’t have a great reason to deny your application.
+A tenant applies to rent a property right after the landlord begins accepting applications.
+They have a stellar rental history and a good income.
+Later, they find out that their application got rejected and the person who got it applied after they did.
+They never got a rejection letter, or the letter they got didn’t have a great reason to deny their application

 That’s the basis of a discrimination lawsuit.